 A full range of treatments for eye inflammation.

-- Iris, the colored circle at the front of your eye.
+- Iris: the colored circle at the front of your eye that controls how much light enters the eye.

-- Choroid, the group of blood vessels that give your retina the nutrients it needs.
+- Choroid, the layer of blood vessels that give your retina the nutrients it needs.

 There are over 50 types of uveitis, depending on where the inflammation is located, including: